-Mark Vuorinen is Artistic Director of the Grand Philharmonic Choir and Assistant Professor of Music at Conrad Grebel University College, University of Waterloo, where he is responsible for the choral music program.
-He holds a master’s degree in music from Yale University School of Music and Institute of Sacred Music.
-And earned the Doctor of Musical Arts degree from University of Toronto.
-He is President-elect of Choirs Ontario.
+Mark Vuorinen is Artistic Director of both the Grand Philharmonic Choir and Elora Festival and Singers, and Assistant Professor of Music at Conrad Grebel University College, University of Waterloo, where he is responsible for the choral music program.
+He holds a master’s degree in music from Yale University School of Music and Institute of Sacred Music, and earned the Doctor of Musical Arts degree from University of Toronto.

 He is past director of the Toronto Chamber Choir, a leading early-music ensemble and has given first performances and Canadian premieres of works by many composers, including John Burge, Timothy Corlis, Robinson McClellan, Tawnie Olson and Jonathon Dove and James Whitbourn.